nollieheel/app-php-fpm/README.md

 # app-php-fpm cookbook

-A wrapper cookbook that installs PHP-FPM and Mariadb client.
+A cookbook that installs Composer, PHP-FPM, and Mariadb client.
+Running this cookbook creates just one PHP-FPM pool which can be configured using node attributes.

+Note: This cookbook has been rewritten because of this issue: https://github.com/oerdnj/deb.sury.org/issues/1334 where the package apparently started adding ExecStartPost and ExecStopPost directives in the php-fpm unit.

 ## Supported Platforms

-Ubuntu >=14.04
+Ubuntu >=16.04

 ## Attributes